LukaTosic09/Forecasting-2024-Election/README.md

-# The Coin Flip Effect
-# How Swing States Transform Elections Into Games of Chance
+# How Swing States Influence The Overall Distribution of Electoral College Seats

 ## Abstract
-This paper uses the poll of polls method to develop a bayesian hierarchical model to forecast the outcome of the 2024 U.S. election.
-Based on polling data collected from July 21 to October 19, 2024, our analysis indicates that Kamala Harris is the candidate most likely to win the election.
-Given the complexities of the electoral college voting system and significant political polarization within the U.S, election outcomes appear very close this year.
-This paper aims to provide deeper insights into voter behaviour.
+This paper employs a Bayesian hierarchical model to forecast the outcome of the 2024 U.S. election.
+Based on polling data collected from July 21 to October 19, 2024, our analysis indicates that Kamala Harris is the candidate most likely to win with a 66% chance.
+Given the complexities of the Electoral College voting system and significant political polarization, election outcomes appear very close this year.
+This paper aims to quantify this closeness and provide insights into voter behavior.

 ## File Structure